floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_logstash.md

 {% include toc.md %}

-Logstash connects to Elasticserch on the REST layer, just like a browser or curl.
+Logstash connects to Elasticsearch on the REST layer, just like a browser or curl.
 In order to use logstash with a Search Guard secured cluster:

 * set up a logstash user with permissions to read and write to the logstash and beats indices
 * configure logstash to use HTTPS instead of HTTP (optional, only applicable if you enabled HTTPS on the REST layer).